MicrosoftDocs/learn/learn-pr/azure/create-basic-hybrid-environment/includes/exercise-install-ad-create-user.md

-## Install Active Directory and create a test user

 In this exercise, you install Windows Server Active Directory and create a user.
 This user can be used for testing purposes.

 :::image type="content" source="../media/4-exercise-1.png" alt-text="Diagram shows progression of this module with the second exercise highlighted.":::

 ## Change the ISO file in Hyper-V

-Now that you have the virtual machine (VM) up and the operating system installed, you want to change the .iso file that VM is using.
+Now that you have the virtual machine (VM) up and the operating system installed, you want to change the *.iso* file that VM is using.
 You're taking this action so that you can run the remaining scripts from within the virtual machine.
-To change the .iso file, do the following tasks:
+To change the *.iso* file, do the following tasks:

 1. In Hyper-V, right-click **DC1** and select **Settings**.
 1. On the left, select **DVD Drive**.